-Focused Maths teaching this half term, will help children understand the concepts of ratio, algebra and decimals.
+Focused Maths teaching this half term, will help children understand the concepts of converting units, ratio, algebra and decimals.
 Alongside this new learning, we will be revising our skills and knowledge of addition, subtraction, multiplication and division.
 It is vital that children have a quick and accurate recall of their times table to succeed in the Year 6 curriculum.
-Adding, subtracting, multiplying and dividing fractions will also be revised.